 - Hereditary diseases (retinitis pigmentosa)

-- Traction on the macula (macular hole, macular pucker, and vitreomacular traction)
+- Traction on the macula (a macular hole, macular pucker, and vitreomacular traction)

 - Inflammatory conditions (sarcoidosis, uveitis)

 The more widespread, thicker, and severe the swelling becomes, the more likely one will notice visual symptoms.
 Common macular edema symptoms include:

 - Distortion and difficulty while reading

 - Lines that should appear straight are slanted, distorted or wavy